Key Takeaways for Designers from Figma's Config 2021 Virtual Conference

 Here at Zero To Mastery, we love Figma.
 We love it so much that we teach it in our Complete Web & Mobile Designer bootcamp and we use it ourselves to create, present and test our design work.

-Our Design Instructor, Daniel, also wrote a super detailed guide on how you can use Figma that I highly recommend checking out.
+Our Design Instructor, Daniel, also wrote a super detailed guide on why you should use Figma that I highly recommend checking out.

 Unsurprisingly, as Lead Designer at Zero To Mastery I spend most of my day in Figma.
 I'm always really excited to try out any new feature they introduce to see how I can make the design process even more open and collaborative.